Alkyd: Coating types

 Alkyd resins are usually classed as long oil, medium oil and short oil.
 These terms represent the oil length in the resin.
 Alkyds are also modified with phenolic resin, styrene, vinyl toluene, acrylic monomers (to make them dry more quickly) and isocyanates to produce a polyurethane modified alkyd.
-Urethane alkyds are manufactured by reacting the OH groups residual on the alkyd with NCO groups from an isocyanate often TDI toluene diisocyanate.
+Urethane alkyds are manufactured by reacting the OH groups residual on the alkyd with NCO groups from an isocyanate often TDI.
 By adding certain modifying resins, it is possible to produce thixotropic alkyds for decorative use such as non-drip paints.
 The latest alkyds are short oil resins in which the oil length is shortened by use of a polymeric chain stopper usually a monobasic acid such as benzoic acid or para-tert-butylbenzoic acid (Alkydal M 48).
 These have a better controlled molecular weight distribution and better durability.
 Alkyds for decorative use have extra oil cooked in to lengthen them and to make them more durable.
 Short oil resins used in stoving enamels are made from non-drying saturated oils or fatty acids.
 These usually have much higher hydroxyl and acid values to be able to react with the hydroxyl groups of the amino resins.
 These mixtures are usually stabilized with amines to prevent gelling on storage.

 Because the major components of an alkyd coating, i.e. fatty acids and triglyceride oils, are derived from low cost renewable resources, the cost of alkyd coatings has remained very low despite the ever-increasing cost of petroleum, which is the predominant raw-material source of most other coatings such as vinyls, acrylics, epoxies and polyurethanes.
-Typical sources of drying oils for alkyd coatings are tung oil, linseed oil, sunflower oil, safflower oil, walnut oil, soybean oil, fish oil, corn oil, DCO (made by dehydrating castor oil, which creates a semi-drying, conjugated, oil/fatty acid) and tall oil (resinous oil by-product from pulp and paper manufacturing).
-Non-drying/plasticizer resins are made from castor, palm, coconut oils and cardura (a synthetic fatty, versatic acid).
+Typical sources of drying oils for alkyd coatings are tung oil, linseed oil, sunflower oil, safflower oil, walnut oil, soybean oil, fish oil, corn oil, dehydrated castor oil (in which dehydration transforms certain of its fatty acids' single bonds into double bonds, some of them conjugated, creating a semi-drying oil) and tall oil (resinous oil by-product from pulp and paper manufacturing).
+Non-drying/plasticizer resins are made from castor, palm, coconut oils and Cardura (the proprietary name of a synthetic ester of versatic acid).
 Dehydrated castor oil was at one time the only oil permitted in resin manufacture in India; no edible oils were allowed.

+They may be used to formulate flame-retardant coatings.

+Hybrids

+As with many resin systems and coatings, alkyds may be hybridized with other resin technologies.
+One example is acrylated alkyds.
+Although urethane alkyds are in effect a hybrid, novel technologies include manufacturing a moisture-curable polyurethane alkyd.
+Grafting of silicon based materials onto alkyds has also been researched.
+As part of an effort to use more recycled materials, alkyds have been produced that are made from scrap PET bottles.